enerqi/odin-sciter/docs/deployment.md

 the user's cache directory, and loads it from there. [`resources.md`](./resources.md#the-engine-itself) covers the mechanics.
 Before adopting it, weigh:

-- the executable grows by ~25 MB (~19 MB on Windows, ~50 MB on macOS, where the vendored dylib is universal and carries both architectures)
+- the executable grows by ~25 MB (~19 MB on Windows, ~50 MB on macOS, where the shipped dylib is universal and carries both architectures)
 - the first run writes to a cache directory, which must be writable and **must not be mounted `noexec`** — which is why this uses the user's cache directory rather than `/tmp`, since `/tmp` is